 There were only three Lemacks households in the 1830 federal census, all of them in South Carolina in St. Bartholomews Parish of Colleton County.
 Two were slave owners listed just 22 names apart.5 Both of them were also enumerated in the 1840 Colleton census, and therefore were unlikely to have a son and daughter married nearly 400 miles away in Early County, Georgia.

-The third household was headed by James Lemacks, aged 50-60, whose household was the only one of the three that included children of the right ages to be Sarah and James.6 The only James Lemacks I could find in the 1840 census was aged 50-60 and located in Lowndes County, not far from Early County, heading a household of six.7
+The third Lemacks 1830 household was headed by James Lemacks, aged 50-60, whose household was the only one of the three that included children of the right ages to be Sarah and James.6 The only James Lemacks I could find in the 1840 census was aged 50-60 and located in Lowndes County, Georgia on the FLorida border, heading a household of six.7 Unfortunately, there are essentially no records of Lowndes County prior to the Civil War.

 A plausible theory — but one that we cannot prove owing to missing records — is that Sarah Lemacks and James A. Lemacks were children of James Lemacks and that he or his family migrated to Early County, Georgia in the 1830s.
 The lack of records in both places make it impossible to pursue the theory, barring the emergence of a family record of some sort.